imretro/imconv/README.md

 # `imconv`

-Converts images to and from various formats (including the imretro format as a bonus).
+Simple tool to convert images to and from various formats (including the imretro format as a bonus).

 ## Usage